samumantha/EODIE/docs/galaxy.rst

   :width: 500
   :alt: Figure 2.
 Define inputs in the tool window.

-  Figure 2.
-Define inputs in the tool window.
+  Figure 2. *Define inputs in the tool window*.
 ..